jngutteridge/degreelessness-mode/README.md

 Releases
 --------

-    - **0.1.0:** Initial release.
+ * **0.1.0:** Initial release.

 Contact
 -------

 This project is maintained by Jack Gutteridge.
-My email is [jack@kingbrick.co.uk].
+My email is jack@kingbrick.co.uk.
-If you would prefer, other contact details can be found on my website [http://jng.me.uk/].
+If you would prefer, other contact details can be found on my website http://jng.me.uk/.

 Copyright
 ---------